 There’s an elderly woman who brings her rescued Bulldog to the dog park every morning.
-The other dog parents love her – she’s sweet and frail and doles out treats to any canine who approaches.
+The other dog parents love her.
+She’s sweet and frail and doles out treats to any canine who approaches.
 I’ve christened her the Treat Lady.
-Problem is that my dog, who needs a lot of exercise, now hovers expectantly around the Treat Lady instead of running around.
+The problem is that my dog, who needs a lot of exercise, now hovers expectantly around the Treat Lady instead of running around.

 I’ve asked the Treat Lady repeatedly to stop giving cookies to my well-fed dog, but she still slips him treats when she thinks I’m not looking.
 The other park-goers look at me as if I’m attacking the lady’s character when I ask her to stop, but really I just don’t want her feeding my dog.
 This is the only off-leash park in my area.
 Help.

 No one wants to be seen as insulting kindly old Grandma Milk Bones.
 Her heart is in the right place, but, like many grandmothers, she’s just a bit too generous with the tasty, fattening treats.

 There are a million reasons, M.I.F.F.E.D., why it’s not okay for strangers to give candy to babies, whether human or animal.
 But clearly, this woman missed the lesson.
 By now, you’ve probably tried politely asking her to stop.
 You may have even escalated to a more stern request.
 So, since you’ve already tried asking nicely and not-so-nicely, your best bet may be to hit her with a good, old-fashioned lie.

 Tell her you know she means well and you appreciate the affection she has for your dog, but Sir Poops-A-Lot was just diagnosed with severe allergies.
 Any non-approved treat could result in severe stomach upset and an emergency trip to the vet.
 You could even add that the last well-intentioned treat giver ended up with a nice little pile on his shoe!